-There is a wealth of information on the internet about composition—endless blog posts about visual rules, geometrical concepts, and photos with all kinds of lines and shapes drawn over them to the prove the point.
+There is a wealth of information on the internet about composition—endless blog posts about visual rules, geometric concepts, and photos with all kinds of lines and shapes drawn over them to the prove the point.
 But all of this information focuses on the ‘what’ of composition rather than the ‘why.’
 A photographer must stop and ask themselves: ‘why even bother following visual rules?’

 Disclaimer: Should You Even Read All This?

 First, a brief note on who this article is meant for… If you’re already well-versed in photography and have strong ideas about composition, then you might see my ideas and start having a debate in your head with me, calling me all sorts of names.
 And that’s okay!
-So, if you’re still interested in then what you’ll find is a compilation (of sorts) of concepts that I’ve picked up here and there throughout the years.
+So, what you’ll find here is a compilation (of sorts) of concepts that I’ve picked up here and there throughout the years.
 I’ve filtered and digested them in my brain until I’m sharing them with you now.
 And so, the only ‘authority’ from which I state my ideas is my own.
 I do hope to shake up how you think about composition.
 If that sounds interesting you, please read on!

 Doing Away with Abstract Geometric Concepts